gasparka/spectrogram/README.md

 # Accuracy vs floating-point model

-Accelerator is implemented in 18-bit fixed-point format, thus it might be interesting to compare it against the floating-point model.
+Accelerator is implemented mostly in 18-bit fixed-point format, thus it might be interesting to compare the accuracy against 64-bit floating-point model.

 Comparision with high-power input signal: